-Note: To transition to the next generation of Wdesk, you need to be on the current licensing model and using Workspaces.
+Note: To transition to the next generation, you need to be using Workspaces.
 Learn More

 Before you get started, review the transition checklist to prepare to transition.
-Follow the steps below to transition your projects, Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.
+Then, follow the steps below to transition your Projects, Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.

 Transitioning a project or classic file:

-- Creates a new copy and converts Classic Documents, Classic Workbooks, and Classic Presentations to the next generation file types.
+- Creates a new copy and converts Classic Documents, Classic Workbooks, and Classic Presentations, and Classic Data Collections to the next generation file types.

-- Keeps the existing files and project intact.
+- Keeps the original files and project intact.

 Projects with classic files

-When you transition files, you can choose transition and project settings to determine how items are handled.
-This lets you adjust options based your situation.
+When you transition files, you can choose from several settings to adjust your transition based your situation.

 You’ll only see project settings when you transition a project.